Story by Thomas Wiedmann | Correspondent

 Splash members were immediately put to work, gathering around an assembly line steel table and sorting donated goods from towering boxes into smaller shipping boxes that included bottled drinks, baby food, dry goods such as pasta and cereal, canned goods, condiments and pet food.

-During sounds of packaging tape being peeled away to seal hundreds of boxes of donated goods, Cristina Imparato, assistant coordinator of the diocesan department, emphasized the significance of Splash teens coming together from parishes across the Diocese.
+During sounds of packaging tape being peeled away to seal hundreds of boxes of donated goods, Cristina Imparato, diocesan coordinator of Young Adult Ministry, emphasized the significance of Splash teens coming together from parishes across the Diocese.

 “They’re forming a community, and they get to know kids from other parishes, and get to see that it’s a universal Church even in this small Diocese of Trenton,” Imparato said.
 “It’s all about service.
 It doesn’t mean you have to go to a food bank or soup kitchen, but that it’s about ‘service starts at home.’
 They have to serve one another in Christ so that they can grow in a relationship with him.”